Khairy Jamaluddin: Early career (1998–2008)

 After leaving university, Khairy worked as a journalist for a period.
 He served as a presenter on the talkshow Dateline Malaysia.
 He also had a stint working for The Economist in 1999.
 Thereafter, Khairy became a Special Officer in the office of Abdullah Ahmad Badawi, who was then the Deputy Prime Minister of Malaysia.
 He was Abdullah's Deputy Principal Private Secretary from 2003 to 2004.

 He was selected as a Young Global Leader by the World Economic Forum in Davos, Switzerland.
 He has written for major publications including The Economist, Time and the Wall Street Journal.

 Deputy youth chief of Barisan Nasional, Khairy Jamaluddin on the nomination day for the Ijok by-election in 2007.

 He became closely involved in football during his pre-parliamentary career.
 He holds a number of high-profile positions in the Malaysian football scene, and is involved in a number of football-related associations.
 In 2006, Khairy teamed-up with radio DJ Jason Lo (with whom he attended high school in Singapore) to produce the football-based reality TV show MyTeam.

-Rose to prominence (2008–2013)
+Rise to prominence (2008–2013)

 UMNO Youth chief, Khairy Jamaluddin during UMNO General Assembly.

 Under the prime ministership of his father-in-law (2003–2009), Khairy became well-known within UMNO and Malaysian politics generally.
 He became the deputy chief of UMNO's youth wing and served as a close personal adviser to Abdullah.
-Khairy's perceived influence on Abdullah test, including from Abdullah's predecessor Mahathir Mohamad.
+Khairy's perceived influence on Abdullah was criticised by many including Abdullah's predecessor Mahathir Mohamad.
 On this allegation, Khairy replied that "I am a pretty easy scapegoat.
 [But] the decisions Dr. Mahathir is unhappy with are entirely made by the Prime Minister and the cabinet."

 On 9 September 2007, Khairy was chosen uncontested as the Vice-president of the Football Association of Malaysia (FAM) during the 44th FAM Congress, to serve from 2007 to 2010, replacing Tengku Mahkota Pahang then, Tengku Abdullah Sultan Ahmad Shah.